wasibiit/secruex/README.md

 You can also use SecureX as a Middleware.

-Valid inputs for permissions are "POST","GET","PUT" ,"DELETE","read","write","delete","edit" as well.
+Valid inputs for permissions are "POST", "GET", "PUT", "DELETE", "read", "write", "delete" and "edit".
 Permissions have downward flow. i.e if you have defined permissions for a higher operation, It automatically assigns them permissions for lower operations. like "edit" grants permissions for all operations. their hierarchy is in this order.